Sexual fluidity: Bisexuality as a transitional phase

 Bisexuality as a transitional phase on the way to identifying as exclusively lesbian or gay has also been studied.
 In a large-scale, longitudinal study, participants who identified as bisexual at one point in time were especially likely to change sexual orientation identity throughout the six-year study.
 A second longitudinal study found conflicting results.
 If bisexuality is a transitional phase, as people grow older the number identifying as bisexual should decline.
 Over the 10-year span of this study (using a female-only sample), the overall number of individuals identifying as bisexual remained relatively constant (hovering between 50 and 60%), suggesting that bisexuality is a third orientation, distinct from homosexuality and heterosexuality and can be stable.
 A third longitudinal study by Kinnish, Strassberg, and Turner (2005) supports this theory.
 While sex differences in sexual orientation stability were found for heterosexuals and gays/lesbians, no sex difference was found for bisexual men and women.

 Society and culture

 The exploration on sexual fluidity initiated by Lisa M. Diamond presented a cultural challenge to the LGBT community; this is because although researchers usually emphasize that changes in sexual orientation are unlikely, despite conversion therapy attempts, sexual identity can change over time.
 That sexual orientation is not always stable challenges the views of many within the LGBT community, who believe that sexual orientation is fixed and immutable.

 There is some level of cultural debate regarding the question of how (and if) fluidity exists among men, including questions regarding fluctuations in attractions and arousal in male bisexuals.

-Sexual fluidity may overlap with the label abrosexual, which has been used to refer to regular changes in one's sexuality.
-Bi-cycle is a slang term used amongst bisexuals to refer to sexual fluidity between how much attraction they feel towards certain genders.
+Sexual fluidity may overlap with abrosexuality, which has been used to refer to regular changes in one's sexuality, though this may involve clear-cut shifts or phases in a slightly more rigid structure than "traditional" sexual fluidity.
+Bi-cycle is a slang term used amongst bisexuals to refer to the changes in attractions they feel towards certain genders.